| Neoplastic Disorders :

 Therefore, endocrine failure situations are generally accompanied by light

 or moderate normochromic-normocytic anemia.
+In hypothyroidism and

 hypopituitarism, anemia is related to a reduced requirements of O2